 Stay at the bedside (or look elsewhere) if:

-- You’re primarily leaving because the emotional work is too much — case management’s emotional demands are different but not lighter
+- You’re primarily leaving because the emotional work is too much – case management substitutes a chronic, structural form of strain that many nurses find just as heavy

 - You want to stay current in clinical practice or keep your NP options open